Schools, Academies, Nurseries, Home Education.

 We then split the group into teams of 5-8 children.
-(Ideally helped by teachers who know them putting alleged stronger and weaker characters together) as This is not the most fun part we always end with them cooking something on our fire to eat.
+(Ideally helped by teachers who know them putting alleged stronger and weaker characters together) as this is not the most fun part we always end with them cooking something on our fire to eat.

-Week 2:- We then we explain they have just survived a plane crash they.
+Week 2:- We then explain they have just survived a plane crash they.
 They need to work together and find a safe area to set up camp.
 They have rope, tarp, and at this point nothing else.
 We will show some basic knots for them to try with a short demo piece. (no pass or fail as they are a team)

 Week 4:- They are still awaiting rescue and are now needing entertainment and warmth and cooking facilities.
 Introduction to fire lighting with flint and steel.
 Slack lining, rope swing.
-Each team will get to do all at least once and then they can chose their base to try and perfect or help others.
+Each team will get to do all at least once and then they can choose their base to try and perfect or help others.

 Week 5:- By this time we would know where each child's strengths are and try and get them to increase them.
-The confidence in perfecting any skill is a confidence boost for those who struggle academically in something practical really does help in the class room.
+The confidence in perfecting any skill is a confidence boost for those who struggle academically in something practical really does help in the classroom.